nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * `LogsCenter` : Used by many classes to write log messages to the App's log file.
 * `UniqueItemCollection<T>` : Used to store unique lists of Tasks and Aliases.

-The rest of the App consists four components, where each components defines its API in an interface and implements its functionality in one main class.
+The rest of the App consists of four components, where each components defines its API in an interface and implements its functionality in one main class.

 Component Name | Purpose | Interface | Implementation |
 -------- | :----------- | :----------- |:-----------